Jaytoven562/Jerred-Friends/src/README.md

 [Technologies Used]
+Java
+Spring framework
+MySQL
 HTML
 CSS
 JavaScript
-Bootstrap 5
+Bootstrap

-Installation and Usage
+Installation
 To use the website, you can visit [Website URL].
 Alternatively, you can clone this repository to your local machine and open the index.html file in your preferred browser.